fragcolor-xyz/shards/docs/docs/learn/fragnova-network/index.md

 3. [Assets Pallet](https://paritytech.github.io/substrate/master/pallet_assets/index.html) contains transactions related to user-created fungible tokens.

 !!! note
-    The transactions listed are only a subset of all available transactions on the Fragnova Blockchain that you can send!
+    The transactions listed above are only a subset of all available transactions on the Fragnova Network.
 They have been chosen for illustration purposes.

-    To view all the available transactions and the exact parameters needed for each transaction, you can see them in the [Extrinsics Tab of the Polkadot.js Website](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.fragnova.network#/extrinsics), or from the [Rust Developer Documentation](https://fragcolor-xyz.github.io/fragnova/).
+    To view all the available transactions and the exact parameters needed for each transaction, you can visit Fragnova's [Extrinsics Page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.fragnova.network#/extrinsics) or the [Rust Developer Documentation](https://fragcolor-xyz.github.io/fragnova/).

+!!! note
+    These pallets have been provided by the [Substrate Framework](https://docs.substrate.io/reference/frame-pallets/).
+Since the Fragnova Network was built using the Substrate Framework, it can use these pallets.

 ## JavaScript/TypeScript SDK